Vyral/base-template/_posts/2021-06-11-is-it-wise-to-buy-in-this-market.md

 ---
 {% include youtube.html %}

+<center><em>Here’s my advice for potential buyers in today’s real estate market.</em></center>

-<center><em>A lot of first-time homebuyers want to know if it’s wise for them to try and buy right now.
-It’s an aggressive seller’s market, and most homes are selling above list price after receiving multiple offers.</em></center>
+A lot of first-time homebuyers want to know if it’s wise for them to try and buy right now.
+It’s an aggressive seller’s market, and most homes are selling above list price after receiving multiple offers.

 **In the first quarter of 2021 in Orange County, we’ve seen an increase of 16.2% in home prices.** A number of our buyers have had to make up a gap between a home’s sale price and its appraised value.
 They’re paying this out of pocket in order to secure the home.